In this FDD Talk post, you’ll learn the following:

 - Advertising Funds: $600 per month to the General Advertising Fund

 - Local Advertising: $10,000 per year (minimum).
 Anytime Fintess’s projection assumes your spending on local advertising increases by 1.5% of your revenue as you have more members.

-- Healthy Contribution: The average total fees per club for the last 6 months of 2017 was $0.60 for each member participating in a Healthy Contributions program.
+- Healthy Contribution: Of the 27% of members that participate in the Healthy Contributions program, the average total fees per club for that period was $0.18 for each member participating in a Healthy Contributions program.

 - Miscellaneous Expenses: This line item includes janitorial services, legal and accounting fees, cell phone, supplies, licenses, one registration to the Annual Conference and minimum travel expenses to attend that conference, and other similar items.